 Over time mentors become known as counselors who are willing to assist others and build up the company.

-SMART Suggestion: To sponsor a junior employee with potential in 2023.
+SMART Suggestion: To sponsor a junior employee with potential this year.

 3. Learn soft skills